apache/flink/docs/dev/libs/gelly/bipartite_graph.md

 Bipartite Graph
 ---------------

 A bipartite graph (also called a two-mode graph) is a type of graph where vertices are separated into two disjoint sets.
 These sets are usually called top and bottom vertices.
-A single edge in this graph can only connect vertices from opposite sets (i.e. bottom vertex to top vertex) and cannot connect to vertices in the same set.
+An edge in this graph can only connect vertices from opposite sets (i.e. bottom vertex to top vertex) and cannot connect two vertices in the same set.

-Theses graphs have wide application in practice and can be a more natural choice for particular domains.
+These graphs have wide application in practice and can be a more natural choice for particular domains.
 For example to represent authorship of scientific papers top vertices can represent scientific papers while bottom nodes will represent authors.
-Naturally a node between a top and a bottom nodes would represent an authorship of a particular scientific paper.
-Another common example for applications of bipartite graphs is a relationships between actors and movies.
+Naturally an edge between a top and a bottom nodes would represent an authorship of a particular scientific paper.
+Another common example for applications of bipartite graphs is relationships between actors and movies.
 In this case an edge represents that a particular actor played in a movie.

-Bipartite graph are used instead of regular graphs (one-mode) for the following practical [reasons](http://www.complexnetworks.fr/wp-content/uploads/2011/01/socnet07.pdf):
+Bipartite graphs are used instead of regular graphs (one-mode) for the following practical [reasons](http://www.complexnetworks.fr/wp-content/uploads/2011/01/socnet07.pdf):
  * They preserve more information about a connection between vertices.
-For example instead of a single link between two researchers in a graph that represents that they authored a paper together a bipartite graph preserve the information about what papers they authored
+For example instead of a single link between two researchers in a graph that represents that they authored a paper together a bipartite graph preserves the information about what papers they authored
- * Bipartite graph can encode the same information more compactly than one-mode graphs
+ * Bipartite graphs can encode the same information more compactly than one-mode graphs